Miltage/robert/site/blog/sa-game-jam-2020.md

 ![ASMR](https://media1.tenor.com/images/449f4571f40ab3bbda8bcb1b99f4f642/tenor.gif?itemid=13952741)
 *ASMR anyone?*

 I also found a box of coins just lying around so I recorded the "ching" of the coin landing in the machine.
 I spliced them together and then boom!
 Coinslot sound effect.
 Perfect!
 It was the finishing touch I was looking for.
 The ribbon on the box.
 The cherry on the cake.
-With bated breach and an aching back, I exported the game for submission...
+With bated breath and an aching back, I exported the game for submission...

-Well, I would have if I didn't need to download 500mb of Godot export templates.
+Well, I would have if I hadn't needed to download 500mb of Godot export templates.
 So I did that first, then an hour later...

 ![Waiting...](https://media1.tenor.com/images/423c375c2e12c1a708ecc1694e472ff1/tenor.gif?itemid=13052487)

 I submitted the game and called it a night.
-Now the game is in the judges hands...
+Now the game is in the judges' hands...

 [Play it on itch.io!](https://miltage.itch.io/bodge-dall)
 I also streamed the rest of the 48 hour process on [my Twitch channel!](https://twitch.tv/miltage)

+# Update

+The game didn't win any prizes, but it did get a few [honorable mentions!](https://itch.io/jam/sa-game-jam/topic/1037428/winners-announcement#post-2135842)